tnishi0/us_tornado_stats/README.md

 * [Data collection](data_collection.ipynb): Using the pandas, BeautifulSoup, and requests modules in Python, I downloaded all the data files containing anunual storm statistics and extracted the tornado data.
 * [Data cleaning](data_cleaning.ipynb): Using pandas, matplotlib, and numpy, I cleaned the tornado data.
 In particular, I had to handle missing information on tornado strengths.
 * [Analysis](): ***

+Notes:
+* "a closer look at the data shows the increase is only in the weakest category, EF0.
+There's been no increase in stronger twisters, and maybe even a slight decrease in EF4s and EF5s." (from [Tornadoes and Global Warming: Is There a Connection?](https://education.nationalgeographic.org/resource/tornadoes-and-global-warming-there-connection))